zeripath/java-gitea-api/docs/IssueApi.md

 IssueApi apiInstance = new IssueApi();
 String owner = "owner_example"; // String | owner of the repo
 String repo = "repo_example"; // String | name of the repo
-Long id = 789L; // Long | id of the milestone to delete
+String id = "id_example"; // String | the milestone to delete, identified by ID and if not available by name try {
-try {
     apiInstance.issueDeleteMilestone(owner, repo, id);
 } catch (ApiException e) {